Van Jefferson Player Prop Bets for the NFL Playoffs | Los Angeles vs. Arizona 1/17/2022

 Season Stats

-- Jefferson has put together an 802-yard campaign so far (47.2 receiving yards per game) with six touchdowns, hauling in 50 balls on 89 targets.
+- Jefferson has put up an 802-yard season so far (47.2 per game) with six touchdowns, hauling in 50 passes on 89 targets.

-- So far this season, 14.7% of the 607 passes thrown by his team have gone Jefferson's way.

 - The Rams have run 59.1% passing plays and 40.9% rushing plays this season.
 They rank seventh in the NFL in scoring.